armbrustlab/armbrustlab.github.io/collections/_people/berthiaume.md

 ---
 title: Chris Berthiaume
 ---
-I do computer things in the lab, mostly in Python, sometimes in Javascript or R.
+I do computer things in the lab, mostly in Python, sometimes in golang or R.

 [github](https://github.com/ctberthiaume)